meliajm/meliajm.github.io/_posts/2020-04-15-building_a_javascript_frontend_and_rails_backend.markdown

 I have met my requirements for my single page application and the app is looking pretty good and performs mostly how I want.
 There are a few things that I would like to improve upon.
 Mostly related to presentation or UX.
 Instead I want to focus my energy elsewhere.

 I am actually going to make a whole new project.
 That is more basic.
 I am thinking of doing Cats and Kittens or something like that.
 So that I can get more practice with javascript and building using object orientation and separation of concerns.
 And building in layers instead of all models at the same time, all migrations at the same time, and all of that.
 And focus my attention on the concepts of this section and not so much on styling.
-Also I will cover the topics for this project including:

-context
-this
-closures
-ES6 syntax
-let, const
-arrow functions

 Explain how Rails routes a request to a controller and method based on the URL and HTTP verb Use render json: to render serialized JSON